 10AM – 4PM Sunday (Military Appreciation Day) Veterans and Active Military Personnel’s tickets are half price.

 MOC and Activities sign-up emails went out to the email address of the person who ordered your weekend passes.
 Check your emails and get your MOCs registered and get scheduled for Activities.
 Check your junk mail folder also.
 If you are signed up for weekend passes and did not receive my email, please email email@example.com .
 See you soon in Hartford.

 Get your Tickets

 WWB Hartford tickets are $75.
-Get your Weekend Passes before prices increase July 1st.
+Get your Weekend Passes before July 19th.
+Early passes close July 19th.

 Missed World War Brick Minneapolis, MN and World War Brick Anaheim, CA?
 You still have an opportunity to come to WWB.
 World War Brick will be in Hartford, CT July 24-26th.
 Don’t miss out on our first East Coast show.
 It will be three more grand days of historical building awesomeness.
 All of the fun of World War Brick, all the prizes, all the awards, all the MOCs and Displays, All the Micro Tank Tournaments.
 Don’t miss out.